alireza787b/Python-Gaze-Face-Tracker/README.md

 ## Acknowledgements
 This project was initially inspired by [Asadullah Dal's iris segmentation project](https://github.com/Asadullah-Dal17/iris-Segmentation-mediapipe-python).
-The blink detection feature is also contributed by Asadullah Dal (GitHub: Asadullah-Dal17).
+The blink detection feature is also contributed by Asadullah Dal.

 ---